unixfox/k3s-external-ip-powerdns/README.md

 ## How It Works

+1. **Startup Validation**: The application performs startup checks to verify:
+   - Kubernetes API connectivity and proper RBAC permissions
+   - PowerDNS API connectivity and zone access
+   - Configuration validity

+   **Note**: The application will fail fast with clear error messages if any startup checks fail, preventing misconfigured deployments from running indefinitely.

-1. **Node Discovery**: The application connects to the Kubernetes API and lists all nodes in the cluster.
+2. **Node Discovery**: The application connects to the Kubernetes API and lists all nodes in the cluster.

-2. **IP Extraction**: For each node, it checks for the `k3s.io/external-ip` annotation and parses the comma-separated IP addresses.
+3. **IP Extraction**: For each node, it checks for the `k3s.io/external-ip` annotation and parses the comma-separated IP addresses.

-3. **IP Classification**: Each IP address is classified as IPv4 or IPv6 using Go's `net.ParseIP()` function.
+4. **IP Classification**: Each IP address is classified as IPv4 or IPv6 using Go's `net.ParseIP()` function.

-4. **Deduplication**: IP addresses are deduplicated across all nodes to avoid creating duplicate DNS records.
+5. **Deduplication**: IP addresses are deduplicated across all nodes to avoid creating duplicate DNS records.

-5. **DNS Record Creation**:
+6. **DNS Record Creation**:
    - IPv4 addresses are used to create/update A records
    - IPv6 addresses are used to create/update AAAA records
    - If no IPs of a particular type are found, existing records of that type are deleted

-6. **DNS Record Updates**:
+7. **DNS Record Updates**:
    - IPv4 addresses are used to create/update A records via `pdns.Records.Change()`
    - IPv6 addresses are used to create/update AAAA records via `pdns.Records.Change()`
    - If no IPs of a particular type are found, existing records are deleted via `pdns.Records.Delete()`

-7. **PowerDNS API**: The application uses the official `go-powerdns` library to interact with PowerDNS's REST API, providing robust error handling and type safety.
+8. **PowerDNS API**: The application uses the official `go-powerdns` library to interact with PowerDNS's REST API, providing robust error handling and type safety.

-8. **Periodic Sync**: The process repeats at the configured interval to ensure DNS records stay in sync with the cluster state.

-7. **Periodic Sync**: The process repeats at the configured interval to ensure DNS records stay in sync with the cluster state.
+9. **Periodic Sync**: The process repeats at the configured interval to ensure DNS records stay in sync with the cluster state.

 ## PowerDNS API Integration